Rak3z/Sec-deploy/README.md

 # Sec-deploy
 ------------
 this is a simple security deploy on huawei cloud using terraform.

-The deploy are going to use the following resources:
+The deploy is going to use the following resources:

 * VPC's
 * Subnets